han0147/lightning-bolts/04-onion-routing.md

     - Note: this value is 118 bytes longer than the longest currently-defined message.
   - If `blinding_point` is set in the incoming `update_add_htlc`:
-    - if it is not the final node (including if the `onion_routing_packet` is malformed):
-	    - SHOULD forward normal downstream `update_fail_htlc` errors (which the final node may send).
     - MUST return `invalid_onion_blinding` for any local error or other downstream errors.
-    - otherwise (it is the final node):
-      - MAY return normal errors that help senders retry the payment (e.g. `mpp_timeout`).
-      - SHOULD return `invalid_onion_blinding` for all other errors.

 The _origin node_:
   - once the return message has been decrypted: